biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/about.rst

    * - |luca|
      - |toni|
      - |julia|

 Other instructors:

-* Alessio Vignoli
-* Athanasios Baltzis
-* Jose Espinosa-Carrasco
-* Leila Mansouri
-* Bjorn Langer
-* Suzanne Jin
-* Emilio Palumbo
-* Edgar Garriga Nogales
+*

 .. _home-page-outline:

 Outline
 ============

-The 4-half-day Nextflow course will train participants to build Nextflow pipelines and run them with `Singularity <https://sylabs.io/singularity/>`_ containers.
+The 4-day Scientific Containrs and Nextflow course will train participants to build Nextflow pipelines and run them with `Singularity <https://sylabs.io/singularity/>`_ containers.

 It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.